Matador Trips

-Magic Mushrooms and Dolphin Rides
+Magic Mushrooms and Dolphin Rides: Tortola

 From hidden-away idylls like Brewer’s Bay to psychedelic full-moon parties, Tortola is the island that offers the most diverse experience in the Virgin Islands’ chain.

-Rugged and formerly volcanic, ringed by a series of coral reefs and powdery beaches and the commercial, political and transportation hub of the British Virgin Islands; Tortola is impossible to overlook.
+RUGGED AND FORMERLY VOLCANIC, ringed by a series of coral reefs and powdery beaches and the commercial, political and transportation hub of the British Virgin Islands; Tortola is impossible to overlook.

 As bustling as Tortola can be, there are numerous ways to escape cruise ships and the other hubbub of day-visitors.
 Like so many places, one has just to step a few feet off the path to find solitude.
 In this article, we will make a deliberate attempt for discovery on Tortola—keeping our modest budgets in mind but splurging when we must.